Ian Happ Player Props: Cubs vs. Giants

 Ian Happ At The Plate

-- Among the qualified batters in MLB play, he ranks 64th in batting average, 13th in on-base percentage, and 120th in slugging.
+- Among the qualifying batters in baseball, he ranks 59th in batting average, 10th in on-base percentage, and 122nd in slugging.

-- He has hit a long ball in four games this season (6.5%), homering in 1.5% of his trips to the plate.
+- In 6.3% of his games this year, he has homered, and 1.5% of his trips to the dish.

-- Happ has had at least one RBI in 24.2% of his games this season (15 of 62), with more than one RBI five times (8.1%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Happ has driven in a run in 15 games this season (23.8%), including five games with more than one RBI (7.9%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.